AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 In addition, you can access Adobe Campaign Web key help pages from the **Learning** section of the page.

-At the bottom of the page, the **[!UICONTROL More information]** link provides details about your instances versions, both the client console and the Web User Interface, as well as the installed packages.
+At the bottom of the page, the **[!UICONTROL About]** link provides details about your instances versions, both the client console and the Web User Interface, as well as the installed packages.
 This information is important for troubleshooting.

 ![](assets/about.png){zoomable="yes"}